Introduction to XML

 - They are used for reloading databases or for different maintenance activities.

-There are a set of rules defined by XML in line with markup language which is used for encoding documents so that they can be read both by humans and machine.
-Hence, the markup language can be defined as any kind of information which when added to any document produces of the proper meaning of the document in certain ways which identifies how the different parts of the document are related to each other.
-Moreover, a markup language consists of symbols which can be placed in the document that indicates the different parts of the document.
+There are a set of rules defined by XML in line with markup language used for encoding documents to be read both by humans and machine.
+Hence, the markup language can be defined as any kind of information that produces the proper meaning of the document in certain ways, which identifies how the different parts of the document are related to each other.
+Moreover, a markup language consists of symbols placed in the document that indicate the different parts of the document.

 Below is a sample XML piece with a markup appearance: